 We have a unique and principled track record for successful co-op responses to key social justice issues including fair trade, organic food and farming, fan-funded football stadiums, Palestinian solidarity olive oil, credit unions and co-op identity.

-CBC directors currently include Jo Bird, Phil Frampton, Bob Cannell and Martin Meteyard.
-CBC Associates include Nick Money, Footprint, Sharenergy and North West Housing Services.
+CBC directors currently include Jo Bird, Bob Cannell and Martin Meteyard.
+CBC Associates include Trademark Belfast, Footprint, Sharenergy and North West Housing Services.

-Our clients include the Co-operative Enterprise Hub, Co-operative & Mutual Solutions, Co-operatives North West, Co-operative Development Scotland and many more.
+Our clients include co-operative businesses, and programmes run by Co-operative Development Scotland, the Plunkett Foundation and others.
 We do not work for The Hive programme as it is funded by the “Co-operative” Bank.

 All of the consultants at CBC are experienced and committed co-operators.
 We understand the challenges, and the opportunities, that face new, growing and established co-operative enterprises.